bercianor/mcp-forge-python/DEVELOPMENT.md

    - Update all example URLs (`your-keycloak.example.com`, `your-mcp-domain.example.com`) according to your infrastructure

 3. **`config.toml`**:
     - Configure Keycloak URLs, JWKS, etc. for your specific environment
     - Change `your-keycloak.example.com` and `yourdomain.com` to your real values
+    - Set environment variables for secrets: `MCP_CLIENT_ID` and `MCP_CLIENT_SECRET`

 4. **README files**:
    - Replace `bercianor/mcp-forge-python` in badges with your actual GitHub username/repo